ArduPilot/ardupilot_wiki/dev/source/docs/ros-sitl.rst

     It is simpler to write launch file than remembering ROS command.

-Let's copy mavros default launchfile for ardupilot :
+Let's copy MAVROS default launchfile for ArduPilot :

 .. code-block:: bash